junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 The old Dean pulls an exhausted tiniest smile, and he whispers, "It's... so good... to see you again, Cas."

-His fingers slip from Cas's hold, and lights die from his eyes.
+His fingers slip from Cas's hold, and the lights die in his eyes.
 His body slumps back into the bed, not moving again.

 Cas blinks hard, still holding the hands that are getting stiffer and colder fast.
 He breathes sharply, reaching out to close his eyes for him.
 He finds his hands shaking.

 "Cas?"
 The young Dean moves closer to him carefully, putting a hand on his shoulder.
-Cas reaches to cover his hand with his own, finding himself lack the courage to look back.
+Cas reaches to cover his hand with his own, finding himself lacking the courage to look back.

 "What's happening?"
 Dean asks, utterly confused, looking from Cas to the old man on the bed.

-Cas swallows hard, then tells him with a deeply sorrow voice, "I'm sorry, Dean.
+Cas swallows hard, then tells him with a deep mourning voice, "I'm sorry, Dean.
 But you just died."

 Next door, they hear Rory's panicking, high-pitched voice, "Will someone please tell me what is going on?"